 Dilute the fertilizer to half strength for a healthy plant

 In the fall and winter, when plant development naturally slows, there is no need to use as much fertilizer – if any at all.

-Your purple waffle plant prefers warmer temperatures but can grow well in a range between 55 and 80 degrees Fahrenheit.
+Your purple waffle plant prefers warm temperatures but can grow well in a range between 55 and 80 degrees Fahrenheit.
 That said, they prefer a consistent temperature, so keep them away from vents and doors that could let in cold air.